 A sole source procurement (called an Other than Full & Open Competition) is when the government enters into a contract with a contractor without going through the typical competitive process as required by law because it deems that the contractor is the only source available that can meet the government requirements.

-Justification and Approval (J&A) is a document required by the Federal Acquisition Regulation (FAR) (Subpart 6.3) that justifies and obtains approval for contract solicitations that use Other than Full & Open Competition (FOC).
-Also called sole source.
+A Justification and Approval (J&A) is a document required by the Federal Acquisition Regulation (FAR) (Subpart 6.3) that justifies and obtains approval for a sole-source contract.

 Quick Sheet: Justification and Approval (J&A) Primer

 The following statutory situations permit contracting without providing for full and open competition:

 - Only One Responsible Source [10 U.S.C.
 2304(c)(1), FAR 6.302-1]

 - The acquisition will be conducted under a follow-on contract for the continued development/production of a major system or highly specialized equipment (or major components thereof).

 - Award to any other source would result in substantial duplication of cost to the Government that is not expected to be recovered through competition or unacceptable delays in fulfilling the requirement.